ThatConference/that.us/src/routes/support/that-field-guide/+page.md

 ### Favorites

 By clicking on the ❤️ heart on a session, it adds this session to your [favorites](/my/favorites/).
-Favoriting sessions helps in many ways.
+Favoriting sessions help in many ways.
 It provides you with a list of all your favorite sessions.
 You'll receive an email notification whenever there is a change to a session's room or time.
 It also informs us how interested people are in a session so we can ensure there is a large enough room for it.

 You can view a list of all of your favorites on the [My Favorites](/my/favorites/) page.
 Click the **[Subscribe](/support/my-favorites-icalendar/)** button at the top of the page for instructions on how to add your favorites to your calendar.
 There is also a button to download a CSV file of your favorites.